emmt/LazyMaps.jl/README.md

 whose elements are the result of the function applied to the elements of the embedded array or collection.
-This is similar to calling `map` except that evaluation is performed *on the fly* and thus avoids creating an intermediate array or collection.

-*Lazy maps* are useful to provide an elementwise filtered array or collection to some method without creating an intermediate array or collection.
+This is similar to calling `map` except that evaluation is performed *on the fly* and thus avoids creating an intermediate array or collection.  *Lazy maps* are therefore useful to provide an elementwise filtered array or collection to some method without creating an intermediate array or collection.
 This can save storage and speedup computations for large arrays or collections.

 ## Usage